vitorenesduarte/docker-workshop/1/README.md

 $ docker build -t vitorenesduarte/tutorial:hello .
 ```

-Note how we didn't indicate which file to use.
+Notice we didn't indicate which file to use.
 Docker tries to find a file named `Dockerfile` in
 the directory passed as argument.